mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 We've learnt how to abstract recursion away to transform recursive code into one that exploits recursion inherently present in the datatype itself.
-We now know what a fix point of a functor is and can write five different algebras before coffee.
+We now know what a fixed point of a functor is and can write five different algebras before coffee.
 If you have a minute, please let me know how this tutorial worked for you at [michal@monad.cat](mailto:michal@monad.cat)